Heroku Connect Database Tables

 SELECT * FROM salesforce.account;

-You may prefer to add the schema to the Postgres schema search path to allow tables to be queried without requiring fully qualified names, for example:
+You can prefer to add the schema to the Postgres schema search path to allow tables to be queried without requiring fully qualified names, for example:

 SET search_path TO salesforce,public;